ibm-cloud-docs/codeengine/cmd_defs.md

 {: #cli-configmap}

 A configmap provides a method to include non-sensitive data information to your deployment.
 By referencing values from your configmap as environmental variables, you can decouple specific information from your deployment and keep your app or job portable.
 A configmap contains information in key-value pairs.
- Use configmap commands to create, display details, update, and delete configmaps.
+ Use `configmap` commands to create, display details, update, and delete configmaps.
 {: shortdesc}

-Before you can use subscription commands, you must be targeting a [project](#cli-project).
+Before you can use `configmap` commands, you must be targeting a [project](#cli-project).

-You can use either `configmap` or `cm` in your configmap commands.
-To see CLI help for the configmap commands, run `ibmcloud ce configmap -h`.
+You can use either `configmap` or `cm` in your `configmap` commands.
+To see CLI help for the `configmap` commands, run `ibmcloud ce configmap -h`.
 {: tip}